italofsan/pokedex/README.md

 This is a frontend project coded by Italo Santos.
 This web app lets you search for pokemons by ID, name, type and ability.

+It is possible to see a production preview https://italofsan-pokedex.netlify.app

 ## Setup